 Minimum of six weeks notice is required.
 Please have your engagement document ready to attach.
 If you are applying for a Jubilee street party, the deadline has passed and if you apply now we cannot guarantee your application will be approved.

 Use of personal data

-Street parties in their own right do not require a licence but there are certain activities that require authorisation under the Licensing Act 2003, but the granting of a temporary traffic restriction does not provide for nor indicate that any other licence for your event will be approved
+Street parties in their own right do not require a licence but there are certain activities that require authorisation under the Licensing Act 2003.
+If we grant temporary traffic restriction it does not provide for, nor indicate, that any other licence for your event will be approved.